microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

 - Generate and register data for the workshop

-    - Update arguments __"NAMES and ID"__ accordingly and then run following commands from the Terminal
+    - Update arguments "_NAMES_ and _ID_" accordingly and then run following commands from the Terminal

         ```bash
         cd ./MLOpsTemplate/src/workshop